Amodio/cemantbot/README.md

 1) For Chrome, activate the [developper mode](https://www.tampermonkey.net/faq.php#Q209) and install the [Tampermonkey extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo); for Firefox, install [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 2) Click on the [cemantbot userscript](https://github.com/Amodio/cemantbot/raw/refs/heads/main/cemantbot_tampermonkey.user.js) then install.
 If TamperMonkey does not launch, paste the previous URL into: `Dashboard > Utilities > Import from an URL`.

-If paranoid, you may want to restrict TamperMonkey's access only to: `https://*.certitudes.org/*` & `https://raw.githubusercontent.com/*`.
+If paranoid on Chrome, you can restrict TamperMonkey's access only to: `https://*.certitudes.org/*` & `https://raw.githubusercontent.com/*`.

 ## Usage
 * Go to https://cemantix.certitudes.org or https://cemantle.certitudes.org